 Brindle long haired Dachshund puppy has a coat that is short and coarse with a dense undercoat that keeps him warm during the cold seasons.

-The coat color of a Brindle Weiner dog puppy remains the same as the dog grows.
+The coat color of a Brindle Dachshund dog puppy remains the same as the dog grows.

 Brindle Miniature Dachshund puppies are just as adorable as their full-sized counterparts, and make great pets for families with small children.